kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 TRAINING
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Once the data is uploaded, training can begin as below:
+If inference is not sufficient and training wants to be performed, it can begin as below:

 - python main.py --config configs/<name_of_config> --gpus 1
 - python main.py --config configs/private_dataset_polygonized.unet_resnet101_pretrained --gpus 1

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 INFERENCE
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The inference can be run on any image using the pre-trained models provided above or using a new run.
+The inference can be run on any image using the pre-trained models provided above or using a new run after training.

 python main.py --in_filepath <path_to_image> --run_name <name_of_run>

 python main.py --in_filepath /home/jovyan/Polygonization-by-Frame-Field-Learning/data/PrivateDataset/raw/test/images/bad_bodenteich3.tif --run_name private_dataset_polygonized_unet_resnet101_pretrained

 Saves the predicted shapefiles in the same folder.
+In case the shapefiles are not saved, the config.json inside the runs folder can be changed to 'true' wherever necessary.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 METRICS